 No birthday is complete without cake, so be ready to sing happy birthday at 2 p.m.

 Even in their winter sleep, the extensive gardens are a treat to enjoy.
-The formal terraced views and rambling forest walks offer a welcome breath of fresh air from another
+The formal terraced views and rambling forest walks offer a welcome breath of fresh air from another era, and they are open free throughout the winter.

 Throughout the day, knowledgeable guides will lead tours and answer questions while they point out perhaps overlooked details and provide an intriguing glimpse into Wharton's private and public life.